mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 #### Render Edit Cell

 As `renderCell` for the view mode, the grid render an input field in edit mode.

-- set the `renderEditCell` to customize that component.
+To customize the edit component, set the `renderEditCell` function.

 _Check the [editing page](/components/data-grid/editing) for more details about editing_